WhatsApp Icon Hoola

 Mobilizes the spine and relieves back pain.

-Adho Mukha Svanasana or Downward Facing Dog
+Adho Mukha Svanasana or downward-facing dog

-Strengthens the entire body and improves circulation.
+Strengthens the whole body and improves circulation.

 Bhujangasana or cobra pose